 Activities for all at Hatfield Forest

 Explore the best surviving example in Britain of an almost complete medieval Royal hunting forest.
 The forest trails are ideal for walking, running, cycling or riding, best enjoyed in summer.
-Try the lake for boating or fishing.
+Try the lake for fishing.

 The Forest is an ideal place for a quiet stroll away from the main lakeside area.
 Wander along the main plains or head off into the trees and explore the rides.